Skip to main content

 The Platform team recently released changes to teamshares-rails that allowed almost all the assets for a component to live in the same folder: the Ruby class, Slim template view, Stimulus controller, preview, and stylesheet.
 In order to do that, we were previously wrapping every component in a <ts-wrapper> tag, which served as a top-level wrapper element for the Stimulus controller and a generated CSS class that would encapsulate the component’s style rules.
 However, this wrapper element caused some problems in terms of styling, since it added a new level of hierarchy to the DOM.
 (More details here.)

-1. Opt-in wrapping via enable_wrapper
+1. Opt-in wrapping via with_component_assets

 class SharedUI::Demo::Component < SharedUI::ApplicationComponent